zeflash/SublimeLinter/README.rst

     "sublimelinter_fill_outlines": true

-When this is set true, lines that have errors will be colored with the background and foreground color of the "sublime.<type>" theme style.
+When this is set true, lines that have errors will be colored with the background and foreground color of the "sublime.outline.<type>" theme style.
 Unless you have defined those styles, this setting should be left false.

 You may also mark lines with errors by putting an "x" in the gutter with the user setting::